-- (a) All Faculty of Social Sciences students should register for no more than two (2) courses in the summer programme. - (b) Course Selection will be carried out via the internet at the website http://sas.uwimona.edu.jm:9010.
-Students are required to select courses on-line before making payments. - (c) Students from the Faculties of Humanities & Education and Science & Technology who wish to pursue courses in the Faculty of Social Sciences should seek permission from their Faculty before selecting and paying for these courses. - (d) Only those students who have been notified in writing that they are allowed to do Exams Only can apply to register in this category.
-Students with appropriate notification should apply for Exams Only using the Automated Student Request System (ASRS). - (e) Students, who are pursuing two courses, should choose carefully and register for only one course in any one slot.
+- (a) All Faculty of Social Sciences students should register for no more than two (2) courses in the summer programme. - (b) Course Selection will be carried out via SAS.
+Students are required to select courses on-line before making payments. - (c) Only those students who have been notified in writing that they are allowed to do Exams Only can apply to register in this category.
+Students with appropriate notification should apply for Exams Only using the Automated Student Request System (ASRS). - (d) Students, who are pursuing two courses, should choose carefully and register for only one course in any one slot.
 (See below for Timetable format).
 Refunds will not be granted for any "clashed course" except in the case where a clash was caused by a timetable change.

-18.6 Course Selection and Registration (Specially Admitted Students/Non-UWI Students)
+18.6 Course Selection and Registration (Specially Admitted Students/ Non-UWI Students)

-- Non-UWI or "Specially Admitted" students are required to complete and return a copy of the Special Admissions Application Form to the Admission Sections in the Registry. - Specially-Admitted students must pay tuition and miscellaneous fees.
+- Non-UWI or "Specially Admitted" students are required to complete and return a copy of the Special Admissions Application Form to the Admissions Section in the Registry. - Specially-Admitted students must pay tuition and misc. fees.